 In conclusion, it is obvious that tongue biting could be an indication of some kind of sleep disorder.
 Hence, you should definitely consult a medical professional if this has become a frequent occurrence for you.
 The root causes behind the habit of tongue-biting during sleep may differ from one person to another; however, by looking into your nocturnal habits and paying attention to dreams symptoms would help manage the frequency with which this phenomenon happens when sleeping.
 Getting more restful sleeps can easily be achieved if we take proper steps in understanding why we might bite our tongues during slumbering hours.

-Remi makes it simple to get your own customized night guard.
+Remi makes it simple to get your own customized mouth guard.
 No need for you to go out and visit a dentist or dental lab - just follow the easy steps at home like taking impressions of your mouth and then sending them back using our provided materials, and we'll do the rest!